LavirtheWhiolet/self-bootstrap/README.md

-The grammar description has its own grammar too.
-You may see its description in [peg2rb.peg](#peg2rb.peg).
-You may also see samples of the grammar descriptions in [samples](#samples).

 Output parser is a [Ruby](http://ruby-lang.org) script containing the following (in order of appearance):
 * Content of `{...}` block before all rules in the input grammar description (if it is present).
 * `yy_parse(io)` method.
 It either returns semantic value of the first rule of the grammar or raises YY_SyntaxError (see below).<br/>